cybertec-postgresql/pgwatch2/docs/metric_definitions.rst

 For defining metrics definitions you should adhere to a couple of basic concepts though:

-* Every metric query should have an “epoch_ns” (nanoseconds since epoch column to record the metrics reading time.
+* Every metric query should have an "epoch_ns" (nanoseconds since epoch column to record the metrics reading time.
   If the column is not there, things will still work but server timestamp of the metrics gathering daemon will be used, some a small loss (assuming intra-datacenter monitoring with little lag) of precision occurs.

 * Queries can only return text, integer, boolean or floating point (a.k.a. double precision) Postgres data types.
 Note that columns with NULL values are not stored at all in the data layer as it's a bit bothersome to work with NULLs!

-* Columns can be optionally “tagged” by prefixing them with “tag\_”.
+* Columns can be optionally "tagged" by prefixing them with "tag\_".
 By doing this, the column data will be indexed by the InfluxDB / Postgres giving following advantages:

   * Sophisticated auto-discovery support for indexed keys/values, when building charts with Grafana.